 Review hearings may be held in person or by phone conference.
 In the case of a phone conference, typically only attorneys and the judge need to be on the call.

-Typically a Judge will not decide any new issues at the hearing unless there is a motion properly before the court or the parties agree to some change in what they’ve been doing.
+Typically a judge will not decide any new issues at the hearing unless there is a motion properly before the court or the parties agree to some change in what they’ve been doing.

-Special Case: 6-Month Review Hearing
+Special Case: Six-Month Review Hearing

-Two issues are proper for this review.
-Compliance with parenting time provisions of the order and whether child support is current.
+The six-month review hearing may involve two issues: Compliance with parenting time provisions of the order and whether child support is current.